aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

 ### Fluent Bit configuration

-We used the Lua filter plugin to add a key `namespace` with value of Kubernetes namespace name prefixed by `logs_`.
+We used the 'nest' filter plugin to move namespace_name value to top and prefixed by `logs_`.
 This key is subsequently used in the Kafka output plugin to define Kafka topic name dynamically.
 Therefore, all logs belong to a Kubernetes namespace will be grouped by a Kafka topic.

 If you need a custom parser for your application logs, Fluent Bit allows you to suggest a pre-defined parser by annotating your application Pod definition using `fluentbit.io/parser: <parser-name>`.
 You can also completely opt out of logging for any of your Pods using `fluentbit.io/exclude: "true"` annotation.
 For more information, see [Fluent Bit - Kubernetes Annotations](https://docs.fluentbit.io/manual/pipeline/filters/kubernetes#kubernetes-annotations).